 - The homeless population is the largest on Oahu and much more evident than the other islands.
 Never leave your belongings unattended on the beach, especially if you’re in Waikiki.

-Best Beaches in Oahu for Kids
+Best Beaches in Oahu for Families

 - Waikiki Beach: Arguably, the most famous beach in Oahu.
 There are two miles of beach connected by a boardwalk.
 Waikiki Beach is perfect for visitors who want to swim and surf without having to leave the city.